 For example, in the “src” attribute, instead of using

-“https://example.com/wp-content/uploads/image.png, “you can use “/wp-content/uploads/image.png.”
 This shorter link will still work fine for your images.

 Suggested Read: How to Move a WordPress Site to a New Domain

-Verify If the Image Exists
+Verify if the Image Exists

 Additionally, linking directly to another site increases server usage on the site hosting the image.
 If the host website disables hotlinking, your image will not display.

-To avoid these issues, it is best to upload every image to your website before adding it to a page.
-Also, avoid using images from third-party websites unless you have permission to do so.
+- Also, avoid using images from third-party websites unless you have permission to do so.
 This ensures your images are always available and reduces the risk of broken links.

 While not common, transfer issues can occur.
 Sometimes, your server becomes overwhelmed and cannot load all page assets quickly enough before the request times out.
 This issue is more frequent with cheaper web servers.

 Consider upgrading your server’s capacity or migrating to a more reliable web host to resolve this.
 Additionally, enabling lazy loading for your images can help.
-When lazy loading is enabled, your server will only load images as the user scrolls to that section.
-This reduces server load and speeds up your website.

 Read: Best WordPress Speed Optimization Services